William Hall, Rifleman 5312, 2nd Battalion, Rifle Brigade

 William was educated at Hurdsfield Boys School, attaining standard V, and in November 1908, whilst employed as a cotton weaver, he enrolled at the Macclesfield Technical School to further his education.

 By 1911, William’s father had died and the family was living at 43 Commercial Road, Macclesfield.
-William, now aged 15, was employed as a silk worker.
+William, then aged 15, was employed as a silk worker.

-William’s widowed mother married Thomas Kelley in Macclesfield in 1920, and they lived at 1 Loney Street, Macclesfield.
+William’s widowed mother married Thomas Kelley in Macclesfield in 1920, and the couple lived at 1 Loney Street, Macclesfield.

-William attested at Macclesfield in January 1914 and was drafted to France on 11 December 1914, sailing from Sheerness.
+William joined the Army at Macclesfield in January 1914 and was drafted to France on 11 December 1914, sailing from Sheerness.
 He participated in the battle of Neuve Chapelle and was killed in action on 9th May 1915, while throwing a bomb into the German trenches.
 A comrade wrote:

 “Although he was but a youngster, he was a little hero all through and knew no fear.”